and HIS MOVIES

 In June of 1979, Jim Bawden arranged and conducted a private one-on-one interview with film director Vincente Minnelli.
 Bawden was at that time the TV columnist for The Toronto Star.
 He now

-revisits that interview in a four-part series for us, giving us rare
+revisits that interview in a three-part series for us, giving us rare

 insight into the thinking of the great director who died in 1986.